eddiewebb/circleci-webhook-orb/README.md

 ## Caveats

 The legacy webhook mocked the entire payload of our API v1.1 job results.
-This orb author feels that a minimal payload with reference to lookup full job info is preferred.
+This orb contains a minimal payload with reference to lookup full job (via `api_link`) if aditional fields are required.

-If you depend on those fields, reference `api_link` from this webhook for the full details.
+Please let me know by adding comments to #1 if you're missing a few specific fields or feel strongly about that decision.

 ## Feedback